2. Proposal Preparation Instructions and Requirements

 The PI is considered key to the success of the effort and must make a substantial commitment to the project.
 The following requirements are applicable:

 Functions: The functions of the PI are: planning and directing the project; leading it technically and making substantial personal contributions during its implementation; serving as the primary contact with NASA on the project; and ensuring that the work proceeds according to contract agreements.
 Competent management of PI functions is essential to project success.
 The Phase II proposal shall describe the nature of the PI's activities and the amount of time that the PI will personally apply to the project.
 The amount of time the PI proposes to spend on the project must be acceptable to the Contracting Officer.

 Qualifications: The qualifications and capabilities of the proposed PI and the basis for PI selection are to be clearly presented in the proposal.
 NASA has the sole right to accept or reject a PI based on factors such as education, experience, demonstrated ability and competence, and any other evidence related to the specific assignment.

 Eligibility: This part shall also establish and confirm the eligibility of the PI, and indicate the extent to which other proposals recently submitted or planned for submission in the year and existing projects commit the time of the PI concurrently with this proposed activity.
 Any attempt to circumvent the restriction on PIs working more than half time for an academic or a nonprofit organization by substituting an ineligible PI will result in rejection of the proposal.
-Please see section 1.3.3 for further explanation.
+However, for an STTR the PI can be primarily employed by either the SBC or the RI.
+Please see Phase I section 1.5.3 for further explanation.

 Note: If the Phase II PI is different than that proposed under the Phase I, please provide rational for the change.